digitalemuendigkeit/covid-19-behavior-sem/README.md

 contexts of the climate crisis and the COVID-19 pandemic.

-This repository contains all materials to reproduce our analysis for the paper 'Perceptions of behaviour efficacy, not perceptions of threat, drive COVID-19 protective behaviour in Germany'.
+This repository contains all materials to reproduce our analysis for the paper 'Perceptions of behaviour efficacy, not perceptions of threat, are drivers of COVID-19 protective behaviour in Germany'.

 ## Folder structure